 On Sept 28, 1859, James Worster led 50 angry farmers, mill operators, loggers and laborers in a vain effort to destroy a 250-foot dam that controlled the outflow of Lake Winnipesaukee.
-The dam regulated how much water would flow into the Merrimack River and power the cotton cards, the spinning frames and the power looms of the enormous textile mills in Lowell and Lawrence, Mass.
-It was just one battle in the Winnipesaukee water wars that had gone on for years.
+The dam regulated how much water flowed into the Merrimack River and powered the cotton cards, the spinning frames and the power looms of the enormous textile mills in Lowell and Lawrence, Mass.
+It was just one battle in the Winnipesaukee water war that had gone on for years.

-The attack on the dam and the fight that broke out afterward would be known as the Lake Village Riot.
+People would call the attack on the dam and the fight that broke out afterward the Lake Village Riot.
 Lake Village now exists as Lakeport, a neighborhood of Laconia, N.H.
-In 1858, it was part of neighboring Gilford and a growing commercial hub, boasting shops, a foundry, a machine shop and mills powered by the water that flowed from Lake Winnipesaukee to Opechee Bay.
+In 1858, it belonged to neighboring Gilford.
+A growing commercial hub, it had shops, a foundry, a machine shop and mills powered by the water that flowed from Lake Winnipesaukee to Opechee Bay.

 The Lake Company

 The would-be dam destroyers faced a formidable opponent: a hydraulic empire known as the Lake Company, owned by powerful Massachusetts manufacturers.
-Hydraulic power was essential to operate the giant mills’ machinery.
+Their giant mills needed hydraulic power to operate their machinery.
 The mill owners, known as the Boston Associates, had already reshaped the Merrimack Valley with dams and canals.
 By 1850 they controlled 45 miles of the Merrimack River and produced more waterpower than in all of France.

 Still they needed more.
 And so they set up the deceptively named Winnipissiogee Lake Cotton and Woolen Manufacturing Company of New Hampshire, also known as the Lake Company.

 The Lake Company had little intention of manufacturing anything in New Hampshire’s Lakes Region.
-What it did intend to do was to seize control of the Merrimack River’s headwaters.
+But it did intend to seize control of the Merrimack River’s headwaters.
 Between 1845 and 1856, the Lake Company stealthily took control of 103 square miles of New Hampshire waters, including Winnipesaukee, Squam, Winnisquam and Newfound lakes.

-Dams were fortified and channels were deepened.
-By 1859, the mill owners had a system for raising the level of the lakes during the winter and spring, then opening the floodgates during the summer to send waterpower to Massachusetts when rivers historically ran low.
+The company fortified dams and deepened channels.
+By 1859, the mill owners had a system for raising the level of the lakes during the winter and spring.
+Then during the summer they opened the floodgates to send waterpower to Massachusetts when rivers historically ran low.

 The citizens of New Hampshire soon figured out what was going on, and they didn’t like it one little bit.
 Raising the lake levels flooded farmers’ fields.
-Lowering the lake levels impeded navigation for shippers and ferryboat owners, and prevented loggers from sending timber downstream.
-It also deprived local mills of enough waterpower to run their machinery.
+Lowering the lake levels impeded navigation for shippers and ferryboat owners.
+It also prevented loggers from sending timber downstream.
+And it deprived local mills of enough waterpower to run their machinery.

-Something else fueled the anger of the farmers, millers, loggers and shippers of New Hampshire’s Lakes Region: frustration with the industrialization along the Merrimack and the impact it was having on New Hampshire’s way of life and its businesses.
+Something else fueled the anger of the farmers, millers, loggers and shippers of New Hampshire’s Lakes Region.
+They grew frustrated with the industrialization along the Merrimack and its impact on New Hampshire’s way of life and its businesses.
 As New Hampshire’s waters drained away to Massachusetts, they carried away the wealth of the farmers and small business owners to the pocketbooks of powerful industrialists.

 The big Lakes Region towns – Meredith, Gilford, Laconia – were gradually shifting from agriculture to manufacturing.
 It was an economic rearrangement that didn’t reward participants equally.
 Farms were not only declining, but becoming less profitable.
-Mill workers were barely earning enough to survive.
-Inequality was on the rise.
+Mill workers barely earned enough to survive.
+And inequality was on the rise.

 The Winnipesaukee Water War Begins

 Into the breach stepped James Worster, a 50-something farmer and former blacksmith.
 Worster wasn’t the only New Hampshire citizen angered by the Lake Company’s economic wrongdoing.
 Others had tried to wreck dams.
 Others had asked the Legislature to intervene.
-Others had sued the company.
+And others had sued the company.

 But none was as fanatical as James Worster.
 A Lake County agent said “he ought to be in jail or in an insane asylum.”
 A New Hampshire judge described him as “so much a man of one idea, that it is of no use to talk with him.”